ExpediaGroup/graphql-component/README.md

 This will create an instance object of a component containing the following functions:

-- `name` - options name for the component.
+- `name` - getter for component name, if any.
 - `types` - getter that returns an array of typeDefs.
-- `rootTypes` - getter that returns an array of rootTypes.
-- `importedTypes` - getter that returns an array of imported types.
-- `resolvers` - getter that returns resolvers.
 - `schema` - getter that returns an executable schema.
 - `Query` - getter that returns [graphql-binding](https://github.com/graphql-binding/graphql-binding) to imported components query resolvers.
 - `Mutation` - getter that returns [graphql-binding](https://github.com/graphql-binding/graphql-binding) to imported components mutation resolvers.